Thomas0197/AML/README.md

-# AML
+# AML BASIC
-AML project for the exam
+AML basic project for the exam.